South Florida Bulls rifle

-The South Florida Bulls rifle team represented the University of South Florida in the sport of riflery.
-The program consisted of a men's and women's co-ed team which competed in NCAA Division I.
+The South Florida Bulls rifle team represented the University of South Florida in the sport of rifle.
+The program consisted of a men's and women's co-ed team which competed in NCAA Division I. The rifle team only existed for five years, but was very successful in that time, earning three top-three team finishes in NCAA National Championship events and winning two individual national titles.
+Roger Johnson served as head coach for the team's entire existence.

 History

 The USF rifle team first competed in the NCAA Championship in the 1985–86 season.
-Since so few schools sponsor rifle, all teams that sponsor it are eligible for the championship.
+Since so few schools sponsored rifle at the time, all teams that sponsored it were eligible for the championship.
 The Bulls finished tied for 5th out of the 7 teams that competed in the 1986 NCAA Championship.
 They returned to the event in 1987 and 1988, where they finished in third place both times.
 They also won the NRA Smallbore Intercollegiate Sectionals in 1987.
-In 1989 the team had their best finish ever, taking second place in the competition.
+In 1989 the team had their best finish ever, taking second place in the NCAA Championship.
 The program never competed as a team again after the 1989 championship, with the athletic department citing budget problems as the reason.